-- log in using your username and password
+- be logged in using your username (UPI) and password

-- install the VPN client software available (see downloads below)
+- have installed the VPN client software available (see next section)

-- use an active internet connection (eg, broadband, network or dial-up)
+- have an active internet connection (eg, broadband, network or dial-up)

-- be off campus; VPN won’t connect if you are already on the University network
+- be off campus; VPN won’t connect if you are already logged on to the University network

 Installing the software

-For Apple and Android mobile devices, you can download the latest client from either the Apple App Store or the Android Play Store.
+For Apple iOS and Android mobile devices, you can download the latest client from either the Apple or Android stores.
 You can also use your device's pre-installed/configured VPN applications.

 Older VPN clients

-- Even with the best security, this type of remote connection can be compromised if you do not take reasonable precautions to prevent misuse.
+- Even with the best security in place, this type of remote connection can still be compromised if you do not take reasonable precautions to prevent misuse.

-- You are responsible for the physical security at the remote site, your own equipment and your internet connection.
+- You are responsible for physical security at your remote working site, your own equipment and your internet connection.